 Over time, relationships establish and depending on the different ranks of your colleagues, you eventually find a place within that working group.
 If it’s a positive relationship, spending the weekend away from it can give a sense of detachment and wondering what different colleagues are doing in your absence from them.

 Monday is the ideal time to catch up with all the weekend news and reaffirming your place in the office gang.
 But if something happens to stop this, it can upset the equilibrium and leave you feeling negative.

 As part of a 2011 study into Mondays, long before social distancing due to Covid-19 was in place, clinical psychologist Professor Alex Gardner said:

 “Work could be the best place for you on Monday because we are essentially cavemen in city suits.

 "We want to feel part of the tribe so we go for a cup of tea catch up and then settle down to work.

 "Having done the tribal bonding, we are geared up for a productive week while some people who have started all guns blazing on a Monday morning may burn themselves out.”

-So get your crew assembled around the water cooler or kettle as soon as possible on Monday morning as that catch-up is thought to set you up for the day of work ahead.
+So catch up with your crew as soon as possible on Monday morning.
+That first contact is thought to set you up for the day of work ahead.

 Mondays, then, don’t have to be hell.
 It’s how we choose to handle them that matters.